-When working with a contractor, make sure that the specific materials you want to use are included in the offer and then in the contract.
+When working with a contractor, ensure that the specific materials you want to use are included in the offer and then in the contract.
 If your residential house plans include all floor plans for all floors designed considering your needs like hardwood floors and you expect teak and oak, your appeal is limited because you did not specify this in writing.

-If you accept a change order and an expense is involved, you bear these costs, unless the Building contractors have agreed to pay for the change.
+If you accept a change order and an expense is involved, you bear these costs unless the Building contractors have agreed to pay for the change.